Purpose of the Research

 The importance of glycans in human health and disease was recognised by the awarding of a Nobel Prize in 2022 to Professor Carolyn Bertozzi for her work on glycans and how they affect diseases such as cancer, inflammation, and viral infections such as COVID-19.

-Collect two small blood samples every three months and send them to our labs
+- You will collect two small blood samples every three months and send them back to our labs.

 - We will review your application and as soon as it is approved the first blood collection kit will be sent to your address.